 Published: September 23, 2022

 Do you remember when McDonald’s used the “You deserve a break today!” slogan?
 You would think most people would relate to that, but apparently, that’s not the case.
-A new survey by Harris Interactive shows that most working Americans had unused vacation time at the end of the year (the average is 11 days worth of time unused).
+A survey by Harris Interactive shows that most working Americans had unused vacation time at the end of the year (the average is 11 days worth of time unused).

-I looked into what some of our experts had to say about the subject and pulled out some interesting thoughts.
+We looked into what some of our experts had to say about the subject and pulled out some interesting thoughts.
 Here are three takes on why you need to use your time off.

 1. Don’t be afraid, it can help.